 The registration fee covers administrative expenses for each student's account.

-Q. How do the discounts work?
+Q. How does the Multi-Class discount work?

 For additional classes, students will be approved to register for a class outside their age group.
 Email firstname.lastname@example.org for approval prior to registering.